adtzlr/felupe/docs/tutorial/shear.rst

    * assign a micro-sphere material formulation

-   * export and plot stress results
+   * export and plot principal stretches

 Two rubber blocks of height :math:`H` and length :math:`L`, both glued to a